MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/raw-notification-overview.md

 ---
-description: Learn about raw notifications, short, general purpose push notifications that are strictly instructional and don't include a UI component.
+description: Learn about raw notifications, which are short, general purpose push notifications that are strictly instructional and don't include a UI component.
 title: Raw notification overview ms.assetid: A867C75D-D16E-4AB5-8B44-614EEB9179C7
 template: detail.hbs